Limitations and Troubleshooting

 CI/CD Consistency

-PTC governs traffic from workstations where Zscaler Client Connector is running.
-CI/CD systems may use a different network path, which means package resolution in CI could differ from developer workstations if not explicitly configured.
+PTC governs traffic from workstations where a security edge client is running.
+CI/CD runners often use a different network path, so package resolution can diverge from developer workstations unless explicitly configured.

-- Route CI through PTC: If your CI runners are behind Zscaler, they will be governed by the same redirect rules as developer workstations automatically.
+- Route CI through PTC: If CI runners sit behind your security edge, they pick up the same redirect rules automatically.

-- Configure CI clients directly: If CI runners are not behind Zscaler, point package manager clients explicitly at Artifactory using client configuration (e.g.
+- Configure CI clients directly: If CI runners are not behind your security edge, point package managers at Artifactory using client config (

-Either approach produces a consistent, Artifactory-backed resolution path.
-The choice depends on your CI network topology.
+Either approach gives a consistent, Artifactory-backed resolution path; choose based on your CI network topology.

 Hugging Face Models and Registry Limitations

-Gated or licensed models (artifacts that require authentication to Hugging Face) do not work through a pure anonymous redirect the same way as fully public files.
-The Zscaler → Artifactory redirect path does not carry the developer’s Hugging Face token.
-Mitigation: Configure the Hugging Face remote repository (the one set as the PTC repo_key for huggingfaceml) with stored Hugging Face credentials so Artifactory can authenticate to the upstream on behalf of anonymous redirected requests.
-Follow JFrog’s Hugging Face integration documentation for repository configuration and authentication.
+Gated or licensed models do not work through the anonymous redirect path because it does not carry the developer's Hugging Face token.
+Mitigation: Configure the Hugging Face remote repository (the PTC repo_key for huggingfaceml) with stored Hugging Face credentials so Artifactory authenticates to the upstream on behalf of anonymous redirected requests.
+Follow JFrog's Hugging Face integration documentation for the repository configuration steps.

-Xet transfer protocol is not supported: Hugging Face's Xet storage protocol is not supported through the PTC redirect flow.
-To use PTC with Hugging Face, Xet must be disabled on the workstation by setting the environment variable:
+Xet transfer protocol is not supported through the PTC redirect flow.
+To use PTC with Hugging Face, disable Xet on the workstation:

 Strict SSL Certificate Validation in Python Tools